zokam1411/milestone-project-3/README.md

 ## 1️⃣ Project Construction 👷

 This application contains the key CRUD requirement functionality and utilises a data handling document based database, MongoDB.
 Functionality is created using Flask, HTML5, CSS and JavaScript.
-Bootstrap framework was used in building fronted structure to make sure app is responsive as possible and can be used on multiple screen sizes.
+Materialize framework was used in building fronted structure to make sure app is responsive as possible and can be used on multiple screen sizes.

 Application offer a registration and login system with password hashing to protect each user.
 Logged user can browse ads created by other registered users and create, update and delete ads created by him.